What makes an excellent freelance writer? Being easy to work with and delivering excellent work every time.

 Create a section at the top of your draft to add useful information and suggestions that will save your client’s time, including:

-- Title tag (also known as meta title), for a title that will be displayed in search results
+Title tag (also known as meta title), or a title that will be displayed in search results

 Your client has to have these in order to publish the article you wrote.
 You’ll make their process much easier by doing these for them.